11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 After `EditableMetadata` and `EditablePassage` classes were implemented, I proceeded to start developing the OH-HECC tool itself.

-## Part 2: Developing the Optional Help for HECC
+## 3.2.2: Developing the Optional Help for HECC

 The remainder of the development of OH-HECC involved the production of the actual 'editor' part of it.